 As Mayor of the City of Moreland in 2010/2011 and 2012/2013, Oscar Yildiz JP a passionate advocate against bullying with the fantastic support of Peter Fitz (communications manager), led the developments of the bullying is a crime/cyber bullying CALDcom storyboards to inform his residents about the harmful effects of bullying.
 This initiative won the Australian local government award in Canberra (ACT) in 2012.
 Oscar launched these storyboards with families that had lost their children to bullying/cyber bullying.
 He quickly developed personal relationships with these families.

 After hearing of the suicide of yet another teenager Sheniz Erkan to cyber bullying, Oscar called on Ali Halkic to accompany him to the Erkan family home.
 It was that night that Oscar felt there was a huge gap with the existing charities and organizations in responding to such tragedies.
 The destruction and pain Oscar felt that evening was incomprehensible.
 He left the home and made a call to his friend Shannon Deery and the seeds were planted.
-Oscar quickly forged a unique group of driven and passionate individuals with a common goal and the idea of a Foundation was born in Oscars lounge room.
+Oscar quickly forged a unique group of driven and passionate individuals with a common goal and the idea of a Foundation was born.

 A month doesn’t pass where we don’t see the loss of life to bullying in Australia.
 There are many stories of teenagers and adults who tragically end their lives after enduring unbearable, persistent and callous bullying either through their school, workplace, sporting club, community group or through social media.

 In April 2012 a group of passionate individuals consisting of families of bullying victims, senior members of the police force, volunteers, psychologists, lawyers, teachers, politicians and professionals from various backgrounds established a Foundation like no other.